Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Algebras with a standard involution and quadratic forms

 \begin{rmk} Another algorithm which tests if $B$ is a quaternion algebra (but does not give a standard representation) under the assumption $\opchar F = 0$ runs as follows.
 (See Lam \cite[Chapter 4]{Lam} for the standard facts we use.)
 By the Wedderburn-Artin theorem and a dimension count, the algebra $B$ over $F$ is a quaternion algebra if and only if $B$ is central and semisimple.
 We verify that $B$ is central as in Remark \ref{computecenter}.
 To verify semisimplicity, if $\opchar F=0$, Dickson \cite[\S 66]{Dickson} showed that $B$ with $\dim_F B=n$ is semisimple if and only if the matrix $(\Tr(e_ie_j))_{i,j=1,\dots,n}$ has full rank $n$, where $\Tr$ is the (left) algebra trace. \end{rmk}

 In view of Algorithm \ref{identquatalg}, we assume from now on that a quaternion algebra $B$ over a field $F$ is given as input by a standard representation.

-Over a general domain $R$, the above algorithms do not generalize, as we cannot hope to normalize a quadratic form as over a local PID (or field).
+Over a general domain $R$, the above algorithms do not generalize directly, as we cannot hope to normalize a quadratic form in such a simple way for over rings that are no longer local PIDs.
 Indeed, the category of quadratic forms over a general domain $R$ can be quite complicated---already forms over the integers $\Z$ are of significant interest.
-Over Dedekind domains, one instead understands orders as in Section 1 via their localizations; we return to this topic in later sections.
+However, over Dedekind domains, we can still recognize quaternion orders, and one instead understands these orders as in Section 1 via their localizations, a subject which will consume the later sections of this article.